Professional boxing: Length of bouts

-Professional bouts are limited to a maximum of twelve rounds, where each round last 3 minutes for men, 2 minutes for women.
-Most are fought over four to ten rounds depending upon the experience of the boxers and the significance of the bout.
-Through the early twentieth century, it was common for fights to have unlimited rounds, ending only when one fighter quit or the fight was stopped by police.
+Professional boxing bouts are normally scheduled for a fixed number of rounds, up to a maximum of twelve.
+Rounds are generally three minutes long with a one-minute interval between rounds, making the total bout 47 minutes long.
+Some jurisdictions and contest types provide for two-minute rounds, particularly in women's boxing.
+Non-title or early-career professional bouts are commonly scheduled for fewer rounds, often between four and ten.Through the early twentieth century, it was common for fights to have unlimited rounds, ending only when one fighter quit or the fight was stopped by police.
 In the 1910s and 1920s, a fifteen-round limit gradually became the norm, benefiting high-energy fighters like Jack Dempsey.

-For decades, boxing matches went on for 15 rounds, but that was all changed on November 13, 1982, following the death of Korean boxer Kim Duk-koo in a fight against Ray Mancini.
+For decades, boxing matches went on for 15 rounds.
+The death of South Korean boxer Kim Duk-koo after his 1982 bout with Ray Mancini contributed to the decline of 15-round championship fights.
 Studies following the fight have concluded that his brain had become more susceptible to damage after the 12th round.
-Exactly three months after the fatal fight, the WBC reduced the number of their championship fights to 12 three-minute rounds with 1 minute in between, making the total bout 47 minutes long.
+The WBC reduced its championship bouts to 12 rounds from 1983, and other major sanctioning bodies later followed.